 Our Choir maintains a steady membership of around 80 students each year, performing a wide range of repertoire including large scale choral works such as Faure’s Requiem and arrangements of popular songs (we recently performed a medley of songs from James Bond movies).
-The Choir regularly performs outside school – in October 2013 we performed Rutter’s Requiem and Jenkins’ ‘The Armed Man’ alongside the English Arts Chorale at St Botolph’s Church, and this summer the Choir will be travelling to Chartres to give a concert in the cathedral.
+The Choir occasionally performs outside school and there are yearly tours abroad, recent destinations including Venice, Chatres, Slovenia and this year will be going to Wallonia & Maastricht.

-Our Chamber Choir is an auditioned ensemble consisting of approximately 24 singers.
+Our Chamber Choir is an auditioned ensemble consisting of approximately 20 singers.
 They tend to favour unaccompanied repertoire in a range of styles, having recently performed two of Poulenc’s Christmas Motets and Guy Turner’s arrangement of Arlen’s ‘Over The Rainbow’.

 There are also several Barbershop ensembles which perform both traditional repertoire and mash-ups of current pop songs.
 Their performances are a particular highlight of the end-of-term concerts.

 Chamber Orchestra is a group of auditioned string players, occasionally supplemented by wind players depending on the repertoire being performed.
 They are of a very good standard, performing music such as Bartok’s ‘Romanian Folk Dances’ and Massenet’s ‘Meditation’.
 Members of the Senior and Chamber Orchestras often accompany the choir on tour.

 Big Band plays jazz standards to a good level, and there is usually considerable overlap in membership between this group and Senior Orchestra.
 Oftentimes, musicians who play a non-coventional orchestral instrument such as baritone saxophone will be able to join orchestra and play a newly arranged part.

-There are a number of other instrumental ensembles catering for particular instruments and/or styles, which include: Sax Ensemble, Guitar Ensemble, Wind Quintet, Rock School, Jazz Ensemble (exploring improvisation), Intermediate Band, Junior Band and Percussion Ensemble.
+There are a number of other instrumental ensembles catering for particular instruments and/or styles, which include: Sax Ensemble, Guitar Ensemble, Wind Quintet, Rock School, Jazz Ensemble (exploring more improvisation), Intermediate Band, Junior Band and Percussion Ensemble.